chocolateboy/PMS-EDL/README.md

 # Synopsis <a name="Synopsis"></a>

 This is a plugin for [PS3 Media Server](http://code.google.com/p/ps3mediaserver/) that adds support for MEncoder edit decision lists (EDLs).
+For information on creating EDL files, see [here](http://www.mplayerhq.hu/DOCS/HTML/en/edl.html).

 # Prerequisites <a name="Prerequisites"></a>